Joint Base Langley-Eustis, Virginia PFAS Contamination

 About United States Army Combined Arms Center and Fort Leavenworth

 The 5,643-acre facility is located in Leavenworth County, Kansas, at the banks of the Missouri River and 25 miles from the Kansas City metropolitan area.
 The Army Base was established in 1827 and is one of the oldest operating Army installations in the region.
 It has different units, including the Command and General Staff College, the National Simulation Center, the US Army Training and Doctrine Command (TRADOC) Analysis Center, and the US Disciplinary Barracks (USDB).
-The army base mission is to support the TRADOC in training officers for command, and staff work through the Command and General Staff College and battle command training program.
+The army supports the TRADOC in training officers for command, and staff work through the Command and General Staff College and battle command training program.
 It is also a long-term confinement of military prisoners in the USDB.
-Other operations are coordination of combined arms, collective training, and the National Simulation Center.
+Other operations at the base include the coordination of combined arms, collective training, and the National Simulation Center.

 The use and storage of AFFF at Fort Leavenworth

-Before 1993, Fort Leavenworth stored AFFF in the former fire station #1 (FTL-FFS) basement, and about 15 gallons were kept in the SAAF hangar in containers.
+Before 1993, Fort Leavenworth stored AFFF in the former fire station #1 (FTL-FFS) basement.
+About 15 gallons were kept in the SAAF hangar in containers.
 There were no accidental spills recorded in the history of these two storage areas.
-Since 2010, the base always retained a few gallons of Chemguard 3% C301MS AFFF Building 305, and no accidental spills have been reported.
-Also, Chemguard MS C301 3%
+Since 2010, the base always retained a few gallons of Chemguard 3% C301MS AFFF at Building 305, and no accidental spills have been reported.

 AFFF is currently stored in four fire trucks at the installation.
 The foam in the fire trucks was purchased in 2014 to replace Cold Fire foam.
 Over the years, the facility conducted fire truck foam tanks nozzle testing annually, but this has now changed to at least every five years to prevent non-essential AFFF release.

-Before 2012, the filling of crash truck tanks with AFFF occurred at Fire Station #2 (Building 708) through pumping by hand or direct pouring.
+Before 2012, crash truck tanks were filled with AFFF at Fire Station #2 (Building 708) through pumping by hand and direct pouring.
 AFFF was also drained from truck tanks, pumped into reclamation barrels, and turned into the Directorate of Public Works.

 Between the 1960s and 1980s, AFFF was used during fire training activities at FTL-10 and FTL-11 from 1980 to 1989.
 Nozzle testing and tank flushing were conducted at FTL-FFS until 1993 when the station was moved to higher ground.
 There are no known post-fire responses.